informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 ```

 ## Inter-relayer Coordination
-Multiple realyers may run in parallel and, while it is expected that they relay over disjoint paths, it could be the case that they may submit same transactions to a destination chain.
+Multiple relayers may run in parallel and, while it is expected that they relay over disjoint paths, it could be the case that they may submit same transactions to a destination chain.
 In this case only the first transaction succeeds while subsequent fail causing loss of fees.
 Ideally some coordination would be in place to avoid this but this is not adressed here.

 ## Relayer Restarts and Upgrades